Controlled environments for cannabis-derived products

 Cleanroom considerations for CBD extractors

-For CBD extraction and oil production, manufacturers must work with the MHRA to satisfy the legal requirements of the Human Medicines Regulation Act 2012.
+For CBD extraction and oil production for medical use, manufacturers must work with the MHRA to satisfy the legal requirements of the Human Medicines Regulation Act 2012.
 Different parts of a production process will require different levels of environmental control.
 For example, CBD extraction will require tighter levels of control, than the drying and packaging stages.

-Medical marijuana products, like all medicinal products, must have either a Product License (Marketing Authorisation or MA), an Investigational Medicinal Product (IMP) licence for use in Clinical Trials or supplied as a Special under Regulation 167 of the Human Medicines Regulations 2012. r and must be manufactured according to EU GMP guidelines.
+Medicinal marijuana products, like all medicinal products, must have either a Product License (Marketing Authorisation or MA), an Investigational Medicinal Product (IMP) licence for use in Clinical Trials or supplied as a Special under Regulation 167 of the Human Medicines Regulations 2012, and must be manufactured according to EU GMP guidelines.

-For medical cannabis cultivation, a cleanroom envelope with the right HVAC system can create a controlled environment with the optimum growing conditions for the production of the right cannabinoids.
-Cultivation areas, grow rooms or hydroponic grow systems can be linked to GMP areas for processes such as drying and processing of the plant material.
+For medicinal cannabis cultivation, a cleanroom envelope with the right HVAC system can create a controlled environment with the optimum growing conditions for the production of the right cannabinoids.
+Cultivation areas, grow rooms or hydroponic grow systems can be linked to GMP areas for processes such as drying, processing, packaging and storage of the plant material.

 Cleanrooms for non-medicinal applications